manasa-arun/python/content/en/Tips/while-keyword-in-python.md

 2
 3
 ```
-In this example i is 0 and less than four so after iteration with while loop only three numbers can get like this.
+In this example, `i is 0 and less than four`, so only three numbers can result from iteration with the while loop.

 ### Example 2:

+when we want to print the same thing n times

 ```python
 i=2